Explore UCD

 On successful completion of this module students will:

-1. have an understanding of some key philosophical issues and arguments in contemporary philosophy;
+1. have developed an understanding of some key philosophical issues and arguments in contemporary philosophy;

 2. be able to construct and analyse philosophical arguments;

-3. have started to acquire the habits of independent thought and critical reasoning;
+3. have begun to acquire the habits of critical reasoning and independent thought;

-4. be able to construct a well-structured essay that develops a philosophical argument.
+4. know how to structure an essay that presents and defends a philosophical argument.

 If you are taking this module as an elective you may be interested in pursuing a Structured Elective programme in Philosophy (this will entail taking two more Philosophy electives).
 Your University Transcript could show that you have a Structured Elective in either Existential Philosophy & Critical Theory or Philosophy of Mind & Science depending on which other electives you choose.
 See https://www.ucd.ie/students/registration/structuredelectives/ for details.